Dr Ulrich Kusenack

 - Less bureaucracy and therefore more time for your treatment

-As a private physician, I bill all my services transparently and comprehensibly in accordance with the German Scale of Fees for Physicians (GOÄ).
+As a private practitioner, I invoice all my services according to the Scale of fees for doctors (GOÄ) transparent and comprehensible.

 Practice location and equipment